Zeyu-Xie/Hydrangea-Screen-Monitor/README.md

 # Hydrangea-Screen-Monitor

-A homebrew package for safely monitoring remote screens.
+A homebrew package for safely monitoring remote terminals.

 ## Install